adam-lafontaine/CMS/blog/posts/[014][Memory management].md

 ### Memory safety

-Many programming paradigms justify automated memory management by claiming that direct memory access as "unsafe".
+Many programming paradigms justify automated memory management by claiming that direct memory access is "unsafe".
 I find this claim hard to justify because managing memory is so easy and making sure your code is "safe" only requires a little bit of discipline.
 After all, the purpose of a software application is to make the CPU directly access and modify memory.
 Why not just do it ourselves and give the users of our software a better experience?